Synthesis Essay & AP Lang: Examples, How to Write & Tips

 Synthesis Essay Structure: Types and Approaches

-When writing a synthesis essay, understanding how to structure your content is crucial to creating a logical flow and effectively integrating multiple sources.
+Understanding how to structure your essay is crucial to creating a logical flow and effectively integrating multiple sources.
 Below, we’ll explore different synthesis essay structures, including a general recommendation, a blended approach, and two common structures used in AP Lang synthesis essays: by topic and by source.

 1. General Synthesis Essay Structure: Introduction, Body, and Conclusion